intel/host-int/README.md

 For details see [Host_INT_fmt.md](docs/Host_INT_fmt.md).

 # Supported systems

-This code has been compiled and tested primarily on 2 linux systems.
+This code has been compiled and tested primarily on these Linux
+distributions:

 * Ubuntu 20.04
 * Fedora 34